alexanderConstantinescu/go-speed-dial/README.md

 ## Note

 * You might want to associate an alias for the binary as to more easily launch it, do so change .bash_aliases or your .bashrc in your $HOME directory.
-* Only runs on a UNIX based terminal / terminal emulator.
+* Only runs on a Linux based terminal / terminal emulator.